Frequently Asked Questions about Horizon

 Horizon is a free scholarship coaching and mentoring program that helps highly-motivated high school students win funding for college.
-We have helped students win more than $3 million in scholarships, grants and other financial aid.
+We have helped students win $5 million in scholarships, grants and other financial aid.
 This includes “full-ride” scholarships for public universities and financial packages for top private institutions such as Vanderbilt University.
 Horizon is an additional resource that is available beyond the school system to help students/parents organize and prioritize their efforts.

 What do you mean by “highly-motivated” students?

 By highly-motivated students, we mean students who are willing to put in a strong, consistent effort to complete the entire program.
 We work with students through a yearlong Jump Start program that runs from December of their junior year through December of their senior year.
 Our goal is to help students help themselves.
 So if a student is not willing to spend at least a few hours every week pursuing scholarships, he or she should not apply for our program.

 What are the qualifications for participating in the program?

 To qualify for the program, students must complete a Program Application; have a minimum 3.5 GPA*; be willing to apply for at least six colleges/universities; have at lease a one-year history of community service; be accessible by email and telephone; be willing to devote time each week to pursue scholarships; and be willing to donate to my memorial scholarship at APSU. (*Note: Students with extreme financial need, a disability, or other adversities may be accepted with a minimum GPA of 3.0.)